canmet-energy/host-certs/README.md

 ```
 📂 ~/.certificates/
-├── 📄 ca-certificates-all.crt          # 🎯 Main file - use this for containers
+├── 📄 host.crt          # 🎯 Main file - use this for containers
 ├── 📄 ca-certificates-user-root.crt    # Root certificates only
 ├── 📄 ca-certificates-user-ca.crt      # Intermediate certificates only
 ├── 📄 certificate_metadata.txt         # Detailed certificate information